 Another boost to the town is the introduction of the railway to Wareham in 1847.

 There are now several public houses, a busy market, and businesses including butchers, shoemakers and a draper.

-The Oddfellows Hall is built in 1889, and hosts travelling theatre shows, banquets and concerts – now a 1920s-style cinema.
+The Oddfellows Hall is built in 1889, and hosts travelling theatre shows, banquets and concerts.
+It now houses a 1920s-style cinema.

 Wareham plays an important role in both of the World Wars.

-WWI soldier and writer Lawrence of Arabia, who has his home at Cloud’s Hill in nearby Bovington, visits Wareham regularly – you can today sit in his favourite seat at the Anglebury House pub, as well as visit his carved effigy, created in 1939 by official war artist Eric Kennington, housed at St Martin-on-the-Walls Church.
-(1919 war memorial built)
+WWI soldier and writer T.E.
+Lawrence, who has his home at Cloud’s Hill in nearby Bovington, visits Wareham regularly – you can today sit in his favourite seat at the Anglebury House pub, as well as visit his carved effigy, created in 1939 by official war artist Eric Kennington, housed at St Martin-on-the-Walls Church.